Quantum Simulation of an Extended Dicke Model with a Magnetic Solid: Main text

-THz magnetospectroscopy experiments provided additional details on the nature of the transition boundaries and the spin order in each phase.
-The measurements were performed on a $z$-cut ErFeO$_3$ crystal using a transmission-type THz time-domain spectrometer in the Faraday geometry.
-Absorption coefficient ($\alpha$) spectra, derived from the imaginary part of the refractive index~\cite{SM}, were measured within the same $T$-$H$ parameter space as that of the MCE experiments.
-Figures~4(c)-(e) and Figs.\,4(f)-(h) show the $H$-dependence of $\alpha$ spectra at select $T$ values and the $T$-dependence of $\alpha$ spectra at select $\mu_0 H$ values, respectively.
-We found that the bright absorption lines can be assigned to either the quasi-ferromagnetic (qFM) mode or the qAFM mode, which have been thoroughly studied in previous studies~\cite{Li2022}.
-It is the evolution of these modes in distinct phases of the $g$--$J$ model that is of interest here.
+Once we experimentally investigated the evolution of the atomic ensemble (or the Er$^{3+}$ spins) in the extended Dicke Hamiltonian, we turned to elucidate the photonic counterpart (or the Fe$^{3+}$ spins).
+The ambiguity of the configuration of Fe$^{3+}$ spins and the nature of the transition boundaries require us to monitor the qAFM magnon mode of Fe$^{3+}$ spins in THz magnetospectroscopy experiments.
+Unlike the static measurements, responses from different domains in the A phase can be distinguished in the frequency domain, illuminating the nature of the phase transition.
+The measurements were performed within the same $T$-$H$ parameter space as that of the MCE experiments.
+Figures~4b-d and Figs.\,4e-g show the $H$-dependence of $\alpha$ spectra at select $T$ values and the $T$-dependence of $\alpha$ spectra at select $\mu_0 H$ values, respectively.
+We found that the bright absorption lines can be assigned to either the quasi-ferromagnetic (qFM) mode or the qAFM mode\cite{Li2022}, the latter of which can be an OP for the Fe$^{3+}$ spins.

-In the $H$-dependent color map at $1.4$~K [Fig.\,4(c)], three lines are observed.
+In the $H$-dependent color map at $1.4$~K (Fig.\,4b), three lines are observed.
 The lowest frequency line, which does not pick up intensity until 0.8~T, is the qFM mode, while the other two are both qAFM magnons, albeit belonging to distinct phases.
 The middle (upper) line, which is located at 0.8~THz at 0~T (1~THz at 0.5~T), is the qAFM mode of the S (A \& N) phase.
-The S$\to$A transition is identified to occur at $0.5$~T (red dashed line) where the upper line emerges.
-The qAFM magnons belonging to the S and A phases coexist within $0.5$~T~$<\mu_0 H<1$~T, consistent with the prediction that the S$\to$A transition is of first order and is thus inhomogeneous, until the middle line vanishes at $>$1~T (blue dashed line) owing to entrance into the N phase.
-The $3.2$~K map [Fig.\,4(d)] shows a different behavior; the qAFM magnon (0.88~THz at 0~T) of the S phase continuously shifts to connect with that of the N phase in frequency, forming an OP-like onset for $\mu_0 H<0.7$~T (blue dashed line), signaling a second-order N$\to$S transition boundary.
-Such a frequency shift is absent in the $4.4$~K map [Fig.\,4(e)] since the N phase persists throughout the whole $H$ range.
+The S\,$\to$\,A transition can be identified to occur at $0.5$~T (red dashed line), where the upper line emerges.
+The qAFM magnons belonging to the S and A phases coexist within $0.5$~T~$<\mu_0 H<1$~T, consistent with the prediction that the S\,$\to$\,A transition is of first order and is thus inhomogeneous, until the middle line vanishes at $>$1~T (blue dashed line) owing to entrance into the N phase.
+The $3.2$~K map (Fig.\,4c) shows a different behavior; the qAFM magnon (0.88~THz at 0~T) of the S phase continuously shifts to connect with that of the N phase in frequency, forming an OP-like onset for $\mu_0 H<0.7$~T (blue dashed line), signaling a second-order N\,$\to$\,S transition boundary.
+Such a frequency shift is absent in the $4.4$~K map (Fig.\,4d) since the N phase persists throughout the whole $H$ range.